Over the past year and a half, I’ve been experimenting with different types of office space.

 Do a search for “free wifi, your city” and you’ll be given a ton of options to camp out for a few hours a day to get some work done.
 My local library is my best option in this category (I’m actually writing this post from the library).

 If you have a home office, but you just need a place to make you look “official”, then consider a virtual office.
-For as little as $25 a month, you are given a physical address, fax number, answering service, and rights to rent a conference/office space for a daily rate.
+For as little as $25 a month, you are given a physical address, fax number (does anyone still need that?), answering service, and rights to rent a conference/office space for a daily rate.

 Being a member also gives you rights to the kitchen, copier room, mail room, etc. This is where I would really like to work.
 It would give me the personal space I need without the expensive rent.
 Plus, I’d get to be around other like-minded entrepreneurs on a daily basis.